DanielPollithy/danielpollithy.github.io/_posts/2018-04-05-calculating-a-feed-forward-net-by-hand.md

 ### But what about non-linear functions

-Like $ f(x) = x^2 $?
+Like `f(x) = x^2`?

 One could propose a network like this:
 ![ANN2.png]({{site.baseurl}}/images/ANN2.png)
-Or even more complex ones but chaining multiple perceptrons together will just mimic another linear equation system as long as the activation function is only linear ($y = x$).
+Or even more complex ones but chaining multiple perceptrons together will just mimic another linear equation system as long as the activation function is only linear (`y = x`).

 The first choice for the activation function would be the cubic function itself.
 But I think approximating a function by using itself is not a valid solution.